liferay/liferay-docs/en/developer/frameworks/articles/web-services/02-headless-apis/04-authenticated-requests.markdown

 [OAuth 2.0 documentation](/docs/7-2/deploy/-/knowledge_base/d/oauth-2-0)
 for more information.

-**Cookie/Session authentication:** From inside the portal you can do direct requests to the APIs or sending the session token.
+**Cookie/Session authentication:** From inside the portal you can make direct requests to the APIs by sending the session token.

 First, you'll learn how send requests with basic authentication.